pmichaillat/unemployment-gap/README.md

 + `figureA8.m` - Produce panels A and B or figure A8
 + `figureA9.m` - Produce figure A9

-The scripts produce each figure in a MATLAB window, save a copy of each figure in PDF format, and save a copy of the data plotted in each figure in an Excel file.
+The scripts produce each figure in a MATLAB window, save a copy of each figure in PDF, and save a copy of the data plotted in each figure in an Excel file.

 ### Helper scripts and functions